"Those most conscious of another world have made the most effective Christians in this one."

 Mark remains passionate about using his writing, editing, and publishing skills for the glory of God.
 He encourages his professional writing students to courageously influence their communities through the power of writing.

-Mark Wainwright has edited over 100 manuscripts, coached dozens of authors, and shepherded 500+ projects through the publications process during his 16+ years in Christian publishing.
+Mark Wainwright has edited over a hundred manuscripts, coached dozens of authors, and shepherded well over five hundred projects through the publications process during his sixteen years in Christian publishing.

 Dr. Charles Ryrie, William MacDonald, Ken Fleming, Donald Norbie, Chuck Gianotti, Fred Kosin, Karen Davis, David Glock, Amy Hernandez, E.M.
 Welcher, and many other authors have appreciated Mark’s editorial skills and project management expertise.
 Yet, perhaps even more, they treasure his genuine interest in helping them connect with readers.